 \subsection{Generalization Bound for MUDA}

-In MUDA, some source domains, which are more relevant to target domain than the others, might be more important to classify.
-Therefore, we use domain weight $\alpha_j\geq0$ to describe this and give following theorem.
+In MUDA, some source domains, which are more relevant to the target domain than others, might be more important to classify.
+Therefore, we use domain weight $\alpha_j\geq0$ to describe this and give the following theorem.

 \begin{theorem} Fix $\mu>0$ and the $N$ source domain datasets $\{\bb{X}_j,\bb{Y}_j\}_{j=1}^N$.
 For any scoring function $\bb{f} \in \mathcal{F}$ and $\bb{\alpha} \in \Delta=\{\boldsymbol{\alpha}: \alpha_j \geq 0, \sum_j \alpha_j=1\}$, the following holds: